engineerthefuture/unifi-protect-event-backup-api/readme.md

 ### 🎯 Core Endpoints

-#### 1. � Event Summary - `GET /{stage}/summary`
+#### 1. 📊 Event Summary - `GET /{stage}/summary`
 Returns the latest event and event count for each camera in the last 24 hours, plus a total event count.
 Each camera's latest event includes a presigned video link.
+Powered by the summary event Lambda and daily summary files in S3 for fast, efficient queries.
 - **Purpose**: Get a summary of recent activity for all cameras
 - **Authentication**: API Key required
 - **Parameters**: None required